XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 #### Installing APK: ACTUALLY installing APK

 * Connect Pixel C to computer
-> If computer does not find Pixel C, download the entire Android studio to reinstall some USB drivers.
+> If computer does not find Pixel C, download the entire Android Studio to reinstall some USB drivers.
 * Swipe down from top, change android "charge this device" to "transfer files"
 * Allow USB debugging
 * Transfer APK from computer to device